-There are two popular legends about the cursed, abandoned, deserted and haunted Bhangarh Fort.
+There are two popular legends about the cursed, abandoned, deserted, and haunted Bhangarh Fort.

 History of Bhangarh Fort

-A prince named Singhia of neighboring Ajabgarh kingdom was a known Tantrik.
+A prince named Singhia of the neighboring Ajabgarh kingdom was a known Tantrik.
 He fell in love with Ratnavati but she was not interested.
 In a black magic fight, she made a boulder fall on Singhia.
 He died but not before cursing Ratnavati and Bhangarh.
 They say his curse came true.

 Soon, there was a war between the two kingdoms that led to the decline of Bhangarh.
 This was followed by a famine in 1783 CE in which all inhabitants died.
 It has been a ghost town since then.
-No living person has lived in its premises since then.
+No living person has lived on its premises since then.

 Visiting Bhangarh Fort

 Dusty roads surrounded by sunflower fields led to the greener hills of Aravali.
-The first structure that I noticed was a free standing pavilion in the middle of the fields on our right before Bhangarh fort walls showed up.
+The first structure that I noticed was a free-standing pavilion in the middle of the fields on our right before the fort walls showed up.
 I would later learn that it is the tomb of the one who cursed the Bhangarh Fort.
 We parked the car and crossed a series of Bhutta (corn on the cob) sellers to reach the fort entrance.
-It seemed like just another fort – one of the so many scattered across the country.
+It seemed like just another fort – one of so many scattered across the country.
 You are bound to ask why it invokes so many horror stories.

 Surrounded by the Fort walls, we walked through the living quarters.
-The rich havelis stand tall even in their ruined state.
+The rich Havelis stand tall even in their ruined state.
 The Johri bazaar is a well-planned row of shops just like the ones we see in Jaipur.